nuxt/scripts/docs/content/scripts/support/crisp.md

 [Crisp](https://crisp.chat/) is a customer messaging platform that lets you communicate with your customers through chat, email, and more.

-Nuxt Scripts provides a [useScriptCrisp](#usescriptcrisp) composable and a headless Facade Component [useScriptCrisp](#scriptcrisp) component to interact with the Crisp.
+Nuxt Scripts provides a [useScriptCrisp](#usescriptcrisp) composable and a headless Facade Component [useScriptCrisp](#scriptcrisp) component to interact with crisp.

 ## ScriptCrisp

 The `ScriptCrisp` component is headless Facade Component wrapping the [useScriptCrisp](#usescriptcrisp) composable, providing a simple, performance optimized way to load Crisp in your Nuxt app.

-It's optimized for performance by leveraging the [Element Event Triggers](/docs/guides/script-triggers#element-event-triggers), only loading the Crisp when specific elements events happen.
+It's optimized for performance by leveraging the [Element Event Triggers](/docs/guides/script-triggers#element-event-triggers), only loading crisp when specific elements events happen.

 By default, it will load on the `click` DOM event.